 Canada is the largest supplier of crude oil and refined petroleum products to the United States and has active infrastructure development for delivering crude oil and natural gas supplies to Asian and European markets.
 Shipping times to Asia from Canada's west coast LNG projects are about ten days shorter than from the U.S. Gulf Coast, giving investors a significant cost advantage.

-With an integrated system of coast-to-coast rail lines, a 760,000 km-long pipeline system and several expansion proposals, Canadian oil, gas and overall energy production, is well connected to domestic and export markets.
+With an integrated system of coast-to-coast rail lines, an 840,000 km-long pipeline system and several expansion proposals, Canadian oil, gas and overall energy production, is well connected to domestic and export markets.

 The Mineral Exploration Tax Credit (METC) helps exploration companies raise equity funds by passing on tax credits to investors on eligible expenses.
 The 15% non-refundable tax credit can be applied against investors’ federal income tax that would otherwise be payable for the taxation year in which the investment was made.